lcarsde/lcarswm/readme.md

 ### For using
 * Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm as default for writing.
 * Libraries for XLib, randr, xpm, libxml2, glib and pango.
 Check the travis yaml for details via the corresponding dev libs.
-* Python 3.8 with Python 3 gi and posix-ipc, numpy and pyalsaaudio packages for the app menu
+* Python 3.8 with Python 3 PyGObject, posix-ipc, numpy, psutil and pyalsaaudio packages for the app menu
 * The applications for the default keybindings are recommended in the debian setup and are xterm, firefox and alsa-utils (amixer).
 The default application key bindings are
   * Lin+T -> xterm
   * Lin+B -> firefox (B for browser)